 Providing service and support to film and television musicians.

-In the late 1950s, the American Federation of Musicians (AFM) and some of its Los Angeles members became entangled in a series of ongoing disputes over the lack of adequate representation of full-time recording musicians and the payment structures for musicians working in film and television.
-In the 1960s the combined Union leadership agreed to a new approach to contract negotiations.
+In the late 1950s, the American Federation of Musicians (AFM) and some of its Los Angeles members became entangled in a series of ongoing disputes over the payment structures for musicians working in film and television.
+By the 1960s the combined Union leadership agreed to a new approach to contract negotiations.
 It was in this spirit that the AFM, representing musicians working in theatrical and television motion pictures, and the Alliance of Motion Picture and Television Producers (AMPTP) met and negotiated new collective bargaining agreements that helped producers hold the line on their up-front costs, while at the same time provided an overall compensation package to musicians commensurate with their contributions to, and participation in, individual productions.
 This new structure led to the establishment of the Film Musicians Secondary Markets Fund in 1972 (f/k/a the Theatrical and Television Motion Picture Special Payments Fund).

 The Film Musicians Secondary Markets Fund ("FMSMF" or "Fund") serves to collect, process and distribute secondary market residual payments and act as third party administrator on behalf of the producers for purposes of paying residuals.
 Secondary Market residuals generally follow the entertainment industry's standard pattern for "supplemental market" residuals as found in the other entertainment industry union/guild contracts, except that the AFM percentages differ from those of other union/guilds and the FMSMF handles all the administrative work and details for distributing payments to musicians.